bsaleh524/Controversy-Early-Warning-System/phase1/README.md

-Phase 1: The "Back-Tester" (The MVP)
+Phase 1: Single Scandel streamlit test app (The MVP)

+Goal: Prove the core "Scandal-O-Meter" logic works on one past, known event.
+This is the entire deliverable for your initial YouTube video.

 Goal: Prove the core "Scandal-O-Meter" logic works on one past, known event.
 This is the entire deliverable for your initial YouTube video.